Washington Wheat Farmers Could Be Toast If Dams Are Removed To Help Hungry Orcas

 "They're out on the open ocean, so they're more energetically spent," Wasser explains.

-Wasser says, because the Snake River's salmon run through the orcas' territory in the early spring, "those fish have become extremely important to replenish these whales from the harsh winter."
+Wasser says that because the Snake River's salmon run through the orcas' territory in the early spring, "those fish have become extremely important to replenish these whales from the harsh winter."

 This May, the state of Washington commissioned a study looking at how best to help the people who would be affected if the four lower Snake River dams were removed.